 - Additional form(s) of identification (student ID or driver’s license)

-- A camera—and keep it in your carry-on bags
+- A camera—kept in carry-on bags

 - Outlet adapter/converter